 This first Issues Paper is intended to provide some background to the specific project.
 Chapter One looks at the international legal framework that has been established to deal with the class of acts that we are concerned with here.
-It sets out basic definitions of torture and the improper use of force, sanctions against them and the scope of the problem both internationally and in the Asia Pacific in particular using the framing of international law.
-In Chapter Two, this Issues Paper examines the main approaches that have been adopted in the last forty years to address the improper use of force.
-In particular it examines which theory of change underpins these approaches and what we know about how well they work.
+It sets out basic definitions of torture, sanctions against it and the scope of the problem both internationally and in the Asia Pacific, in particular using the framing of international law.
+In Chapter Two, this Issues Paper examines the main approaches that have been adopted in the last forty years to address the use of torture.
+In particular it examines which Theory of Change underpins these approaches and what we know about how well they work.

-Issues Paper 2: Root Causes of the Improper Use of Force
+Issues Paper 2: Exploring the Root Causes of Torture

-This second Issues Paper discusses the findings of our research on the root causes of the improper use of force.
+This second Issues Paper discusses the findings of our research on the root causes of the use of torture.
 Methodologically, we conducted this research in two ways.
-First, a team of experts examined the root causes of the improper use of force or institutional violence from a range of disciplinary perspectives, including political science, public health, psychology, criminology, sociology and anthropology.
-Second, our teams of country-based researchers conducted primary empirical research in both Sri Lanka and Nepal, speaking with a range of government and civil society actors as well as with members of the security forces about how they understood the problem of the improper use of force, the position and experience of security personnel and their perception and understanding of human rights in relation to security work.
+First, a team of experts examined the root causes of torture or institutional violence from a range of disciplinary perspectives, including political science, public health, psychology, criminology, sociology and anthropology.
+Second, our teams of country-based researchers conducted primary empirical research in both Sri Lanka and Nepal, speaking with a range of government and civil society actors as well as with members of the security forces about how they understood the problem of torture, the position and experience of security personnel and their perception and understanding of human rights in relation to security work.

 Chapter One presents the research on institutional violence.
 It points to the large body of research indicating that systematic violence is best understood in terms of situational factors, rather than as the outcome of individual pathologies.
-Here we look in particular at the relevance of obedience and conformity, the types of conditions that produce torture and the processes of moral disengagement that allow for the improper use of force to be normalised.
-Chapter Two establishes our multi-dimensional understanding of the root causes of the improper use of force and discusses the different spheres (individual, organisational, community, legal, political, cultural and ideological) implicated in the production of the improper use of force.
+Here we look in particular at the relevance of obedience and conformity, the types of conditions that produce torture and the processes of moral disengagement that allow for it to be normalised.
+Chapter Two establishes our multi-dimensional understanding of the root causes of the use of torture and discusses the different spheres (individual, organisational, community, legal, political, cultural and ideological) implicated in the production of torture.
 This chapter then presents the ecological or systems approach that the research on situational violence suggests and that we adopted as the theoretical framework for the project.
-Chapter Three returns to our research on root causes, specifically examining the organisational and cultural factors in police and military organisations that create risks for the improper use of force.
-It distinguishes three different dimensions of organisational factors - processes, structures and cultures - and presents the research on how factors operating on each of these dimensions can create opportunities and incentives to use improper force or can legitimise, authorise and normalise this.
-In this chapter we also begin to break down that oft used but opaque term 'culture' (policing culture, military culture) so that we can get a handle on how, where and why the improper use of force is perpetuated and where interventions seeking to prevent it should be directed.
+Chapter Three returns to our research on root causes, specifically examining the organisational and cultural factors in police and military organisations that create risks for the use of torture.
+It distinguishes three different dimensions of organisational factors - processes, structures and cultures - and presents the research on how factors operating on each of these dimensions can create opportunities and incentives to use torture or can legitimise, authorise and normalise this.
+In this chapter we also begin to break down that off used but opaque term 'culture' (policing culture, military culture) so that we can get a handle on how, where and why the use of torture is perpetuated and where interventions seeking to prevent it should be directed.